google-github-actions/analyze-code-security-scc/README.md

 ## Inputs

--   `organization_id`: (Required) ID of the Google Cloud organization which owns resources under modification.
+-   `organization_id`: (Required) The Google Cloud organization ID for the organization which includes the resources that you want to modify.

--   `scan_file_ref`: (Required) Absolute file path including file name where the IaC file is stored in the workspace.
-Examples: 'tf_plan.json', 'artifacts/tf_plan.json'.
+-   `scan_file_ref`: (Required) The absolute file path, including the file name, for the IaC file in the workspace.
+For example: './tf_plan.json', or './artifacts/tf_plan.json'.

--   `iac_type`: (Required) IaC template type.
+-   `iac_type`: (Required) The IaC template type.
 Currently only Terraform is supported.

--   `iac_version`: (Required) IaC template version.
-Examples: '1.6.6', '1.6.5'.
+-   `iac_version`: (Required) The IaC template version.
+For example: '1.6.6', or '1.6.5'.

--   `scan_timeout`: (Optional) Max time upto which action should run, should be between '1m' and '10m'.
-Default: 1m.
+-   `scan_timeout`: (Optional) The maximum time before the action stops.
+    The time must be between '1m' and '10m'.
+The default is `1m`.

--   `ignore_violations`: (Optional) If set to true, violations found in IaC file will be ignored to determine build status.
-Although violations will not be ignored to generate SARIF report and determining iac_scan_result.
-Default: false.
+-   `ignore_violations`: (Optional) Whether violations found in IaC file should be ignored when determining the build status.
+This input doesn’t apply to  violations that are related to generating SARIF reports and determining the `iac_scan_result`.
+The default is `false`.

--   `failure_criteria`: (Optional) Failure criteria evaluates workflow build status.
-It contains threshold for count of critical, high, medium, and low severity issues and `AND/OR` based aggregator to evaluate the criteria.
-The threshold for each severity is evaluated against count of issues with similar severity in IaC scan result and then severity level evaluations are aggregated using `AND\OR` to arrive at failure_criteria value.
+-   `failure_criteria`: (Optional) The failure criteria that determines the workflow build status.
+You can set a threshold for the number of critical, high, medium, and low severity issues and use an aggregator  (either `and` or `or`) to evaluate the criteria.
+To determine whether a build has failed, the threshold for each severity is evaluated against the count of issues with that severity in the IaC scan results and then severity level evaluations are aggregated using `AND` or `OR` to arrive at `failure_criteria` value.

-    If `failure_criteria` evaluates to true, workflow is marked as `FAILED` otherwise workflow is marked as `SUCCESS`.
-Default: "Critical:1, High:1, Medium:1, Low:1, Operator:or".
+    If the `failure_criteria` evaluates to `true`, the workflow is marked as `FAILED`.
+Otherwise, the workflow is marked as `SUCCESS`.
+The default is "Critical:1, High:1, Medium:1, Low:1, Operator:or".

 -   `fail_silently`: (Optional) If set to true, workflow will not fail in case of any internal error including invalid credentials and plugin dependency